-- are fluent with core psychological concepts and research methods
+1. Learning core psychological concepts and research methods

-The Department of Psychological and Brain Sciences offers three undergraduate bachelor degree programs as well as a minor to educate critical thinkers who can contribute to the discipline and the community as psychologically literate citizens.
+The Department of Psychological and Brain Sciences offers two undergraduate bachelor degree programs as well as a minor to educate critical thinkers who can contribute to the discipline and the community as psychologically literate citizens.
 Our goal is for undergraduate majors and minors to understand the science of psychology and be able to interpret it to meet the needs of a changing world.

 The Psychology major offers opportunities to acquire and develop a number of skills valued by employers, the community and graduate school admissions committees:

 - Analytical and statistical skills for understanding, interpreting and reporting on data